elixir-europe/infectious-diseases-toolkit/contribute/editorial-board-guide.md

 ### Page ID

-To find out what the `page_id` of an Infectious Diseases Toolkit page is, please check its metadata attribute `page_id` at the top of the markdown file or the [Website overview page](/contribute/website-overview).
+To find out what the `page_id` of an Infectious Diseases Toolkit page is, please check its metadata attribute `page_id` at the top of the markdown file or the [List of page IDs](/contribute/website-overview) page.